mlflow/recipes-classification-template/README.md

 # MLflow Recipes Classification Template
-The MLflow Classification Recipe is an [MLflow Recipe](https://mlflow.org/docs/latest/recipes.html) for developing high-quality classisification models.
+The MLflow Classification Recipe is an [MLflow Recipe](https://mlflow.org/docs/latest/recipes.html) (previously known as MLflow Pipeline) for developing high-quality classisification models.
 It is designed for developing models using scikit-learn and frameworks that integrate with scikit-learn, such as the `XGBClassifier` API from XGBoost.